Listen to an audio file of this tool.

 Step 2.
 Teach New Skills by Interactive Modeling

-As parents, it’s easy to forget that our children/teens are learning brand new study skills including project management, organization, and planning.
+As a parent or someone in a parenting role, it’s easy to forget that your child/teen is learning brand new study skills including project management, organization, and planning.
 Though they may be assigned work they are capable of doing, they may not be prepared to manage the larger workload.
 Because so much is new, expectations are greater, and they feel like they should already know it all, they can become overwhelmed and frustrated.
-Learning about what developmental milestones a child/teen is working on can help a parent know which tasks might be more difficult.
-Here are some examples as they relate to homework:3
+Learning about what developmental milestones your child/teen is working on can help you know which tasks might be more difficult.
+Here are some examples as they relate to homework.2

 - Eleven-year-olds have lots of physical energy to expend, so they may need some time after school to move.
 They tend to desire staying up late, which can intrude on school goals, so set clear limits on screen times before bed and establish bedtimes based on reasonable sleep requirements.
-Eleven year-olds require 9 to 11 hours of sleep depending upon the individual.4
+Eleven-year-olds require 9 to 11 hours of sleep depending upon the individual.3

 - Twelve-year-olds are undergoing a significant growth spurt so they’ll also require nutritious food and their required night’s sleep.
 They thrive with leadership opportunities, so when you see those chances or can reframe assignments in terms of leadership, that’s ideal.
 Twelve-year-olds are gaining more sophisticated ideas about themselves, others, and the world, and will be eager to share those ideas with parents, so your listening ear is important.